Australian High Commission

 Please note notarial services are by appointment only and that fees apply.

-If you would like to book an appointment, please contact the Australian High Commission by email at [email protected] or by telephone at +678 22777.
+If you would like to book an appointment, please contact the Australian High Commission by email at [email protected], online or by telephone at +678 22777.

 Living in-Country